SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 but rather lets you conveniently name the type of the current declaration without repeating or knowing that type's name.

+In a protocol declaration or a protocol member declaration, ``Self`` refers to the eventual type that conforms to the protocol.

 In a structure, class, or enumeration declaration, the ``Self`` type refers to the type introduced by the declaration.
 Inside the declaration for a member of a type,